jamesvdinh/darena-health-community-mcp/dotnet/tools/README.md

 The merge will trigger an action that will make your package available in the nuget repository with a name that matches your project name.

+## Example Project
+An example project has been added for reference: [Example Project](darena-solutions)